-Figure 15.
-Location of the tomb at Vale de Mós 1.
+Fig. 9.15.
+Location of the tomb at Vale de Mós 1

-It was a well-defined mound, of around 5m in diameter, consisting of schist slabs and small blocks of milky quartz.
 On the surface, no central depression can be seen corresponding to the funeral container, nor any other structures consistent with delimitation rings.
 A stretch of ancient cart track was identified, marked by a channel-shaped depression in the rocky substratum and by wheel tracks near the mound on the SE side.